idrsdev/streamlit-react-flask/README.md

 ##### React Side

-We can have more than one component structured in this way.
-We can destructure the arguments and utilize them to create User interface.
-Here it is a custom slider but it can be anything like a slider,toggle or charts etc.
+As show in the code block below, we can define more the one component with their unqiue routes.
+Within these components we can destructure the arguments as show in the above sections.

 ```javascript
 // import CustomSelect from "./CustomSelect"